-(a) The Employer shall consider seniority and the necessity for on-the-job orientation of new employees in the calling of casual employees.
-Casual assignments will be offered to casual employees so as to maintain their relative standing on the seniority list.

-(b) A casual employee shall be entitled to register for work in any job classification in any one department for which he/she has the qualifications to perform.
-Casual and regular part-time employees registered for casual work shall notify the Employer by the fifteenth (15th) of the previous month for the following month.

-(c) A casual employee may become a regular employee only by successfully bidding into a permanent vacancy in respect of which there is no present regular incumbent.

-(d) The manner in which casual employees shall be called to work shall be as follows:
+- (a) The Employer shall consider seniority and the necessity for on-the-job orientation of new employees in the calling of casual employees.
+Casual assignments will be offered to casual employees so as to maintain their relative standing on the seniority list. - (b) A casual employee shall be entitled to register for work in any job classification in any one department for which they have the qualifications to perform.
+A casual employee must have a minimum availability of four (4) shifts per month.
+Failure to provide the minimum availability for three (3) months, may result in termination.
+Casual and regular part-time employees registered for casual work shall notify the Employer of their availability by the fifteenth (15th) of the previous month for the following month. - (c) A casual employee may become a regular employee only by successfully bidding into a permanent vacancy in respect of which there is no present regular incumbent. - (d) Regular part-time employees may register for casual work in writing under this article specifying days of availability and shall be called in to work in order of seniority.
+Hours worked by regular part-time employees under this section shall be credited to the employee in the accumulation of benefits. - (e) The Employer shall only be obliged to call regular part-time employees on days which they are not scheduled to work, and provided that no overtime pay is required. - (f) The Employer shall be obliged to call a casual employee only for those days on which the employee is available.

-(e) One call - eight (8) rings.
-All calls shall be recorded in the log books showing the signature of the person making the phone call, the employee called, the position they are being called to fill, the time the call was made, whether the employee accepts, declines, or fails to answer the telephone.
-In the event of a dispute, the Union shall have access to the log books.

-(f) Casual employees have the right of refusal on two (2) calls during six (6) pay periods.
-Casual employees who refuse five (5) calls in six (6) consecutive pay periods will be terminated.

-(g) In the event the casual employee uses a telephone answering machine, the Employer is obligated to leave a message to return the phone call within five (5) minutes.
-If the employee does not return the call within that five (5) minutes, the Employer may proceed as if they were unable to make contact with the employee.

-(h) Regular part-time employees may register for casual work in writing under this article specifying days of availability and shall be called in to work in order of seniority.
-Hours worked by regular part-time employees under this section shall be credited to the employee in the accumulation of benefits.

-(i) The Employer shall only be obliged to call regular part-time employees on days which they are not scheduled to work, and provided that no overtime pay is required.

-(j) The Employer shall be obliged to call a casual employee only for those days on which the employee is available.

-(k) Casual and regular part-time employees registered for casual work shall notify the Employer of the times of unavailability due to sickness or vacation, during which time Section (c) does not apply.

-(I) Casual employees who report for work at the call of the Employer shall be paid in accordance with Article 14.3(d)
+- (g) Casual and regular part-time employees registered for casual work shall notify the Employer of the times of unavailability due to sickness or vacation, during which time Section (c) does not apply. - (h) Casual employees who report for work at the call of the Employer shall be paid in accordance with Article 14.3(d)